SamaMostafa1/assignment/README.md

 # assignment
 **Uses of Const keyword:**

-1.Used with Constant Variables
+*Used with Constant Variables
 >Ex:
 const int number=10;
 >
 >(The value of integer number=10 can’t be changed)

-2. Used with pointer variable point to a constant value.
+* Used with pointer variable point to a constant value.
 >Ex:
 >const int * ptr=&result;
        result=20;
 >
 >(Result value can’t change)

-3. Used with constant pointer variable point to a value
+* Used with constant pointer variable point to a value
     >int *const ptr=&result;
     >
    > (Pointer (ptr) is constant can’t be changed).

-4. Used with constant pointer pointing to a constant variable
+* Used with constant pointer pointing to a constant variable
 >Const int *const ptr=&result;
 (Result value and pointer (ptr) both are constant can’t be changed)

-5. Used with const-function Declaration
+* Used with const-function Declaration
 >const void pop () {
  //code of the function
   }